Yeye7812-sbu/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 File 9-fizz_buzz.c contains a program that prints the numbers from 1 to 100, followed by a new line, but for multiples of three prints Fizz instead of the number and for the multiples of five prints Buzz

+File 10-print_triangle.c contains a function that prints a triangle, followed by a new line